 (Don’t miss: Our complete guide to jungle trekking in Cambodia.
 You’ve gotta go!) →

-The Climbodia Discovery Tour qualifies as one of my favourite tours ever, so naturally it’s my number one recommendation of things to do in Kampot!
+The Climbodia Discovery Tour qualifies as one of my favourite tours ever, so naturally it’s my number one recommendation!
 The tour is a great way for beginners to become comfortable rock climbing.
 It’s challenging enough to slide you out of your comfort zone, while being safe enough to guarantee you’ll have a great time.

 (Don’t miss: Read my full review of the Climbodia Discovery Tour) →